calculus2uk/react-journey/README.md

 # react-journey
-This repository contains projects that I did as part of my learn React process
+This repository contains projects that I did as part of my React learning process